kubermatic/kubeone/docs/quickstart-aws.md

 In this quick start we're going to show how to get started with KubeOne on AWS.
 We'll cover how to create the needed infrastructure using our example Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and two worker nodes.
+As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and three worker nodes.

 ### Prerequisites